BaudouinBelpaire/IoT_platform/README.md

 *This needs to be implemented and tested to verify the values are accurate.*

 ### Future Work
 <p align="justify"> This system can be adapted to different schemes where the main purpose will be monitoring states of devices with just two modes (boolean condition) like this project or to widen it with more conditions of stages.
-Furthermore, it may also leverage the way of communication using the ESP-Now protocol which offers low-power consumption of energy allowing to get extender lifetime of power source as batteries.
+Furthermore, it may also leverage the way of communication using the ESP-Now protocol which offers low-power consumption of energy allowing to get extender lifetime of power source as batteries. </p>
-Moreover, the particular approach of how to achieve of proper connection using a gateway to establish connection with a remote client to get data in real time allowing to store data through the time.
-Historical data like this (number of node and states) will allow to make predictions about the frequency of usage the controlled device and as consequence to establish proper actions as for example to add more seats for the space assessed and even to detect if specific links into the system are broken receiving an new state of "Link Broken"
+<p align="justify">Moreover, the particular approach of how to achieve of proper connection using a gateway to establish connection with a remote client to get data in real time allowing to store data through the time.
+Historical data like this (number of node and states) will allow to make predictions about the frequency of usage the controlled device and as consequence to establish proper actions as for example to add more seats for the space assessed and even to detect if specific links into the system are broken receiving an new state of "Link Broken". </p>
-As it was mentioned, the Sleep mode will be implemented in next stage, so this network would be more efficient by managing to maximise the power supplier.
+<p align="justify">As it was mentioned, the Sleep mode will be implemented in next stage, so this network would be more efficient by managing to maximise the power supplier.
 Furthermore, another step would be to deploy a security layer in order to reduce external risks and control the confidentiality of stored data preventing erroneous manipulation on it either by unauthorized users or non trained personal depending on the complexity of the data </p>

 ### References